-- Implement a buddy system for frontline staff; - · Ensure that there is sufficient workers at reception for crowd control; - · Provide panic alarms and closed circuit television (CCTV) for frontline staff; - Train workers to recognise signs of aggression (e.g., raised voice voices, nervous movements or gestures, etc); and - Train workers in conflict resolution techniques.
+- Implement a buddy system for frontline staff. - Ensure that there are sufficient workers at the reception area or other areas accessed by the public for crowd control. - Provide panic alarms and closed circuit television (CCTV) for frontline staff.

+- Train workers to recognise signs of aggression (e.g., raised voices, nervous movements or gestures, etc). - Train workers in conflict resolution techniques.